Package Leaflet: Information for the User

 Make sure to consult your doctor if

-You should stop taking Dianben for a certain period of time, before and after the examination or surgical intervention.
+You should stop taking Dianben for a certain period of time before and after the examination or surgery.
 Your doctor will decide if you need any other treatment during this time.
-It is essential that you follow your doctor's instructions precisely.
+It is important that you follow your doctor's instructions precisely.

 Warnings and precautions

-Stop taking Dianben and contact a doctor or the nearest hospital immediately if you experience any of the symptoms that produce lactic acidosis, as this condition can lead to coma.
+Stop taking Dianben and contact a doctor or the nearest hospital immediately if you experience any of the symptoms that lactic acidosis produces, as this disorder can lead to a coma.

 The symptoms of lactic acidosis include: